niveshull/wsd/first-report.md

 # References

 [1] Nancy Ide and Jean Véronis.
 1998.
-[Introduction to the Special Issue on Word Sense Disambiguation: The State of the Art](https://aclanthology.org/J98-1001). *Computational Linguistics*, 24(1):1–40.
+[Introduction to the Special Issue on Word Sense Disambiguation: The State of the Art](https://aclanthology.org/J98-1001).
+In *Computational Linguistics*, 24(1), pages 1–40.
+Cambridge, MIT Press.

 [2] Eneko Agirre and Philip Edmonds.
 2007.  *Word Sense Disambiguation.
 Algorithms and Applications*.
 Dordrecht, Netherlands.
 Springer.